 Finally, the concessionaire of the public telecommunications service (PT Comunicações) has published in 2006 a Reference Offer for Access to Ducts, approved by ANACOM.
-This was subject to a profound amendment in 2010 which, inter alia, extended ORAC's scope in order to include the offer of masts.
+In 2011, PT Comunicações also published a Reference Offer for Access to Masts, ordered by ANACOM.